Skeksis: skekOk

 Also known as the Scroll-Keeper and the counterpart to the urRu urAc the Scribe, skekOk is the smallest and most deceptive of the Skeksis who prides himself in his writing skills and owns a private library in the castle depicting numerous secrets. skekOk uses his talents as a historian to alter the documentation of his kind's history to reflect his ever-shifting political allegiance, until all truth was lost.
 He was also prone to mood swings and could often be found mumbling to himself.
 He was always late for the Skeksis' meetings and very often fell asleep during them.
 In Age of Resistance skekOk is also shown to have diplomatic talents that rival skekSil's, being in charge of recording (and occasionally extorting) the tributes given to the Skeksis by the Gelfling.
 He also "befriends" Brea for a while, and suggests summoning the rest of the Skeksis back to the castle after skekMal turns up nearing death.
 In the film, his loyalty is ultimately to skekSil.
 In the novel, his loyalty is to skekZok.
 When the Crystal was restored, skekOk was absorbed by urAc as they reverted into their original urSkek form OkAc.

-In the film, he is performed by Bob Payne and voiced by John Baddeley.
-In The Dark Crystal: Age of Resistance, he is performed and voiced by Neil Sterenberg.
+In the film, skekOk is performed by Bob Payne and voiced by John Baddeley.
+In The Dark Crystal: Age of Resistance, skekOk is performed and voiced by Neil Sterenberg.